-- Key moments in the development of film and television, which considers key moments from film and television history and the changing structures of cinema and television as industries.
+You will take two courses, which introduce techniques of film and television analysis, offer perspectives on film and television history, and examine the changing structures of cinema and television as industries:

-In second year you will extend this study with a more detailed consideration of the development of key theoretical concepts, again studying film and television alongside one another in two courses:
+You will extend this study with more detailed consideration of key theoretical concepts and historical methods, studying film and television alongside one another in two courses:

-You will also study two other subjects in year 2: see Degrees in Arts, Science and Social Sciences.
+You will also study other subjects in years 1 and 2: see Flexible degrees.

 Years 3 and 4

-If you progress to Honours (years 3 and 4).
-Your final two years will consist of a combination of compulsory core courses (Film analysis, Television analysis, Media and cultural policy) and specialist options.
+If you progress to Honours (years 3 and 4) your studies will consist of a combination of compulsory core courses (Film analysis, Television analysis, Media and cultural policy) and specialist options.

-for entry in 2014
+for entry in 2021

 English language requirements